amandeepjutla/2019-16p11-psychosis/README.md

 # 2019-16p11-psychosis

-These scripts will reproduce the analyses reported in Jutla A, Turner JB, Snyder LG, Chung WK, Veenstra-VanderWeele J. "Psychotic symptoms in 16p11.2 copy number variant carriers."
+These scripts will reproduce the analyses reported in Jutla A, Turner JB, Snyder LG, Chung WK, Veenstra-VanderWeele J. "Psychotic symptoms in 16p11.2 copy number variant carriers." *Autism Research*.
+2020;13(2):187-198.

 # How to use

-Extract the officially released Simons VIP 16p11.2 dataset archive into `data/clean` and place CSV of M-SOPS data into `data/raw.` Run `r/0_initialize.r` in a clean R environment, and look in `r/output` for results.
+Extract the `Simons_VIP__16p11.2_Dataset_v10.0` archive into `data/clean` and place CSV of M-SOPS data into `data/raw.` Run `r/0_initialize.r` in a clean R environment, and look in `r/output` for results.

-# Tested configuration
+# Known working configuration

 Output of `sessionInfo()` for my environment: